Simplon Tunnel: Expansion of access routes

-In order to expand the Lötschberg-Simplon axis into a powerful transit axis, various extensions to the access lines (from Bern and Lausanne in the north and from Novara and Milan in the south) have been made in recent years and decades.
-The largest projects have dealt with the northern access from Basel-Bern via Lötschberg.
+In order to increase transit capacity in the Lötschberg-Simplon axis, various extensions to the access lines (from Bern and Lausanne in the north and from Novara and Milan in the south) have been made in recent years and decades.
+The largest projects have upgraded the northern access from Basel-Bern via the Lötschberg.
 Between 1976 and 2007 there were three major transformations.
-First, the remaining single-track line between Spiez and Brig was dualled.
-Later, adjustments were made to the tunnel profile for piggyback traffic; in places only widening one track was possible.
-Finally, the Lötschberg Base Tunnel partially opened in 2007, although the new tunnel still has a 21-kilometre (13 mile) single-track section; this was done in order to save costs for the construction of the longer Gotthard Base Tunnel, which was completed in 2016.
+First, the remaining single-track line between Spiez and Brig was doubled.
+Later, the tunnel profile was expanded to allow piggyback traffic; in places only widening one track was possible.
+Finally, the Lötschberg Base Tunnel partially opened in 2007, although the new tunnel still has a 21 km single-track section; this was done to save costs for the construction of the longer Gotthard Base Tunnel, which was completed in 2016.

-Clearances were also raised for the piggyback traffic on the Italian side as well on the Simplon southern approach.
-Here, too, for financial reasons, at times only one line was cleared for the rolling highway.
+Clearances were also raised for the piggyback traffic on the Italian side as well as on the Simplon southern approach.
+Here too, for financial reasons, at times only one line was cleared for the rolling highway.
 South of Domodossola, the single line to Novara via Lake Orta was electrified and modernized.

 The classic approach to the Simplon from Paris and Lausanne—less important for today's transit traffic—was upgraded in the context of a nationwide rail upgrading project, Rail 2000, between 1985 and 2004.
-Further adjustments are proposed.
-In November 2004, the 7 km new line between Salgesch and Leuk in the Rhone Valley was completed to replace the last single-track bottleneck on the route.
-Under the ZEB ("Future rail development projects") package, the maximum speed on the long straight sections of the Rhone valley lines will be increased from 160 to 200 km/h.
+Further improvements are proposed.
+In November 2004, the 7 km new line between Salgesch and Leuk in the Rhône valley was completed to replace the last single-track bottleneck on the route.
+Under the ZEB ("Future rail development projects") package, the maximum speed on the long straight sections of the Rhône valley lines will be increased from 160 to 200 km/h.

 2011 fire

-On 9 June 2011, a 300 m section of the Simplon II tunnel's roof was seriously damaged when a northbound BLS freight train caught fire and stopped 3 km into the tunnel.
+On 9 June 2011, a 300 m section of the Simplon II tunnel's roof was seriously damaged when a northbound BLS freight train caught fire and stopped 3 km inside the tunnel.
 The temperature exceeded 800 C and took more than two weeks to cool back to normal.
-By agreement all repairs to the tunnels are the responsibility of the SBB, which expected to reopen the tunnel in December 2011.
+By agreement, all repairs to the tunnels are the responsibility of the SBB, which expected to reopen the tunnel in December 2011.
 The other tunnel remained in service.

 Repair work was completed in November 2011.